freedomofpress/dangerzone/README.md

 - SVG (`.svg`)
 - other image formats (`.bmp`, `.pnm`, `.pbm`, `.ppm`, `.tif`, `.tiff`)

 Dangerzone was inspired by [Qubes trusted PDF](https://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), but it works in non-Qubes operating systems.
-It uses containers as sandboxes instead of virtual machines (using Docker for macOS and Windows, and [podman](https://podman.io/) on Linux).
+It uses Podman containers as sandboxes instead of virtual machines.

 Set up a development environment by following [these instructions](/BUILD.md).